Goran8569/assets-library/README.md

 open `http://localhost:5173` on your browser

+--- NODE VERSION ---

+This project uses Node.js v20.

+To ensure you're using the correct version, follow these steps:

+Install nvm (Node Version Manager) if you haven't already.

+Navigate to the project directory and run the following command to use the correct Node version:

+nvm use

+-- If you don't have Node.js v20 installed yet, run:

+nvm install 20

 # Uploading Assets

 - Drag and drop files directly into the source or target section
-- On "Add Asset" button you can select files using the file browser
+- On "+" button you can select files using the file browser
-- Supported file types: images, audio files, and videos

 # Managing Assets